Frequently Asked Questions

 When does the program start?

-All of the programs start in September.
+All programs start in September.

 How is the program delivered?

-The program is delivered through on-line distance learning and in-class sessions.
+The program is delivered through online distance learning and in-class sessions.

 Where do I take the program?

-Where are the in-class seminars?
+Where are the in-class seSSIONS?

-How often are the in-class seminars?
+How often are the in-class sessions?

 What pre-requisites must I have?